-Misdemeanors are a type of crimes that are punishable, at the court's discretion, by imprisonment in county jail, by fine, or by both (Penal Code section 17).
+Misdemeanors are a type of crimes that are punishable, at the court's discretion, by imprisonment in county jail, by fine, or by both (Pen.
+Code, § 17).
 Infractions are a category of crimes other than felonies and misdemeanors, punishable by a fine or other penalty but not by incarceration.